2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Network System/Chapters/Chapter 1/Ch 1.5 Layering & Encapsulation.md

 # Service, Layering and encapsulation

-Here’s the corrected and validated summary of the text in bullet points:

----

 ### **Application Layer**:
 - Distributed pieces of an application **exchange messages** with each other.
 - The unit of data exchanged at this layer is called a **message** (also known as a **Protocol Data Unit (PDU)**).